-UN, UK push Israel on role of two-state solution to ending Gaza war
+UN, UK push Israel on role of two-state solution in ending Gaza war

 PM Netanyahu’s rejection of Palestinian statehood is attracting pushback.